Antisemitic and racist shock jock is back on the radio, 11 years after being fired for tirade

 Twitter suspended Cumia’s account in 2017, and permanently banned him from the platform in 2021.
 But was allowed to return after the website was purchased by Elon Musk the following year.

-After Musk was accused of antisemitism in 2023 for endorsing a social media post stating that Jews were promoting “hatred against whites,” Cumia replied: “Why is absolutely ANY criticism of Jews deemed ‘antisemitic’?”
+After Musk was accused of antisemitism in 2023 for endorsing a social media post stating that Jews were promoting “hatred against whites,” Cumia replied, “Why is absolutely ANY criticism of Jews deemed ‘antisemitic’?”

 He has also posted a number of offensive posts about Black people, including one celebrating lynching.
-Posing under a large tree in South Carolina, Cumia wrote: “I look at every old tree branch and wonder if any of them ‘helped out’ with the cause back in the old days.”
+Posing under a large tree in South Carolina, Cumia wrote, “I look at every old tree branch and wonder if any of them ‘helped out’ with the cause back in the old days.”

 History of controversies

 Cumia met Gregg Hughes, a radio host known as Opie, in 1994, when he entered a song parody contest about O.J.
 Simpson.
-They launched Opie and Anthony together the next year.
+They launched Opie & Anthony together the next year.
 That show was based in Boston but distributed on 17 stations across the country, and had its share of controversies.
 It was canceled briefly in 2004 after a segment purporting to feature a couple having sex in St. Patrick’s Cathedral in New York City.

 But XM Satellite Radio resurrected the show later that year and it ran for another decade before Cumia was fired after claiming that he was punched by a Black woman in Times Square, and going on a racist tirade on Twitter referring to another Black person as a “savage” and writing that “they aren’t people.”